 Or you can try to fly into the West Kootenay Regional Airport in Castlegar, only 35 minutes from Nelson.
 But beware, locals refer to this airport as CancelGar as it’s notorious for cancelling flights.

 *As always at Finding Pura Vida, all opinions are my own.

 Live Your Bucket List

-If you feel like there’s something amazing in Nelson that travelers need to know about that was missed, please add it the comments below and I will check it out next time I am in Nelson.
+If you feel like there’s something amazing in Nelson that travelers need to know about that was missed, please add it the comments below and I will check it out next time I am in BC.
 Thanks so much for reading!